-The Women Friendly Cities Challenge (WFCC) is a living virtual library of Wise Practices from around the world that help make cities more women friendly.
-Through the WFCC, we can share knowledge, inspire innovative practices, and new ways of working together to make cities around the world more women friendly.
+The Women Friendly Cities Challenge (WFCC) is a living virtual library of Wise Practices from around the world that help make cities more liveable for equity-deserving genders.
+Through the WFCC, we can share knowledge, inspire innovative practices, and learn about new ways of working together to make cities around the world where everyone can belong.

 The idea was born at the United Nations Habitat III conference in October 2016, and launched at the World Urban Forum in February 2018.

 About Women Friendly Cities